Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Add a large clean dry towel to your dryer of wet clothes. the dry towel will heat up faster and help dry the other fabrics sooner.
 It also adds steam to help with the wrinkled clothes.
 If you have a large load or denims, add two towels.

 If you have to use your dryer in the Summer months, why not get the most from it?
 As we should all know, it is very important to clean the lint from your filter with every load, but you should also clean the filter screen itself once a month.
-You simply take the filter screen and wash with warm soapy water and rinse well.

 My bath towels never completely dry out after use and soon develop that "dirty smell" after just one use.
 Problem solved!
 Hang them from a skirt hanger and place on the shower curtain rod to dry!